Bantry Bay Pony Trekking

 helper BENEFITS?

-Helpers get extra riding beyond their weekly lessons but the main focus is on getting experience.
-Helping with lessons is valuable in developing an understanding of how people learn to ride and also how the ponies and horses react in different situations.
-Older helpers also accompany treks as assistant guides and enjoy meeting and interacting with guest riders.
+The main focus is on getting experience.
+Helping around the yard is valuable in developing an understanding of how people learn to ride and also how the ponies and horses react in different situations.
+Helpers aged 16 and above also accompany treks as assistant guides and enjoy meeting and interacting with guest riders.
 Several of our past helpers have gone on to pursue equine studies at university level and the experience they gained here was of help to them in deciding their course choice.